Skip to content

 With a MIG welder, you can weld vertical up or down if you set a metal transfer more that can freeze the puddle fast enough.
 There are two suitable transfer modes, the popular short-circuit mode, and the costly pulsed mode.

-One reason why MIG welding is limited when vertical welding is that MIG wires don’t generate slag.
+One reason why MIG is limited for vertical welding is that MIG wires don’t generate slag.
 Slag is helpful to support the puddle when welding uphill.

 This mode doesn’t keep the arc on all the time.
 Instead, the arc stops and reignites many times per second.
 This creates a small puddle that is not very hot and freezes fast.